joegroner/demorobot/README.md

 https://chrome.google.com/webstore/detail/demomonkey-dev-channel/dgmdcddamkccpmefapgabnafjhhcdhdh

 ## Contribute
-If you want to contribute to the development of DemoMonkey, you can help by reporting issues, fixing bug or developing new features.
+If you want to contribute to the development of DemoRobot, you can help by reporting issues, fixing bug or developing new features.

 If you'd like to contribute code, read [CONTRIBUTE.md](CONTRIBUTE.md).